hamaluik/blog.hamaluik.ca/posts/2016-10-12-getting-started-with-haxe-macros.md

     <dd>is an array of <a href="http://api.haxe.org/haxe/macro/MetadataEntry.html">metadata entries</a> for the field</dd>
 </dl>

-Here's how we can construct the field (note that we don't include a `meta` field; this is because it is `@:optional` in the typedef, and we don't need it&mdash;not including it is equivalent to passing `null` for it):
+Here's how we can construct the field (note that we don't include a `meta` field; this is because it is `@:optional` in the typedef, and we don't need it—not including it is equivalent to passing `null` for it):

 ```haxe
 // add the fields to the class